 Course of Study

-The MA in Bioethics degree requires 48 units of coursework consisting of 11 courses of 4 units each, and culminates in two 2-unit capstone courses, Masters Seminar I & II.
+The MA in Bioethics degree requires 48 units of coursework consisting of numerous courses of mostly 3 units each, and culminates in two 3/2-unit capstone courses, Masters Seminar I & II.
 One of the Masters Seminars focuses on comprehensive knowledge and the other on a publishable paper.
 Students must maintain an overall GPA of 3.3 or above.

 - RELE 524 Bioethics and Society

 - RELE 588 Explorers of Moral Life (Philosophical Ethics)

 - RELE 589 Biblical Ethics